 Click here for more on the different cuts of pork.

-If you're in a hurry, you can skip the brine, but brining adds moisture, amplifies flavor, and helps prevent overcooking.
-It is crucial to not overcook pork chops or they lose flavor and moisture, and become tough.
-The problem is that they are easy to overcook.
 To make sure you get it right, I recommend you cook low and slow with indirect heat at about 225°F. Low and slow is especially important for shoulder chops which have a lot more connective tissue.

-Yield.
+Makes.
 2 pork chops

 About the brine.
 Click the link above for the brine recipe and everything you need to know about brines.

 About the sauce.
 You can use your favorite barbecue sauce, but I've tried them all and by far, my favorite is this mustard based sauce.
 The combo is like chocolate and cherry.
 Mustard and pork, especially smoked pork is common throughout Germany and Eastern Europe (think hot dogs or Polish sausages).
 My second favorite is piccata sauce.
-It is a classic Italian sauce, and you don't paint it on the meat on the grill.
+It is an Italian sauce, and you don't paint it on the meat on the grill.
 You pour a pool on the plate and sit the chop on top.

 1) Trim excess fat.
 If you have loin chops, there is a band of fat around the perimeter.
 Beneath the fat is a thin layer of connective tissue called silverskin.
-You should remove it because as it cooks it shrinks and causes the meat to form a cup.
+You need to remove it because as it cooks it shrinks and causes the meat to form a cup.
 The fat will not penetrate the meat so there is no reason to leave it on unless you like eating the fat.
 In that case, cut at least two slits through the fat and the silverskin right down to the meat.

 3) Season the chops with black pepper, but no salt (they have enough from the brine).
 Don't bother with your favorite barbecue rub.
 Not needed.